 Bluebird Café – April 1st In the Row – Florence Sommerville; Sally Barris; Rebecca Folsom and Isaac Gill

-Florence is naturally very excited by this amazing opportunity, especially so early in her career, and it demonstrates in what high esteem she is regarded amongst the Music Row songwriting community.
-She’ll be appearing alongside Sally Barris, Rebecca Folsom and Isaac Gill – all top Nashville songwriters with numerous hits and album tracks to their credit.
+Florence was naturally very excited by this amazing opportunity, especially so early in her career, and it demonstrates in what high esteem she is regarded amongst the Music Row songwriting community.
+She appeared alongside Sally Barris, Rebecca Folsom and Isaac Gill – all top Nashville songwriters with numerous hits and album tracks to their credit.

-During the trip she will also be undertaking several more co-writing sessions, with such successful writers as Lance Cowan, Irene Kelley, Daryl Mosely, Connor Hicks, Eve Selis, Chuck Mead and of course Sally Barris.
+During the trip she undertook several more co-writing sessions, with such successful writers as Lance Cowan, Irene Kelley, Daryl Mosely, Connor Hicks, Eve Selis, Chuck Mead and of course Sally Barris.
 She was in such demand for writing appointments, that she reluctantly had to turn several down due to lack of time, which leaves plenty of scope for more Zoom co-writing in future months.

 “Florence’s ability to command the stage is remarkable.
 She effortlessly transitions from light-hearted humour to moments of deep emotional connection, weaving a tapestry of experiences that keeps her audience hanging on every word.
 Her confidence and charisma make it easy to see why she’s already achieved so much in her career.” – Forever Callie Media